prediktech/smarti-docs/docs/jobs/plan.md

 Your maturity plan has been created.
 ![Image](../assets/screenshots/jobs/maturityplan-created.png)

+Once a plan has been created,  [key results](../jobs/key-results.html) may be added.

 ## Generic Plan
 A generic plan has key results, and initiatives that have key results, but it is not linked to the assessments.